Final report for MW17-005

 The College of Micronesia (COM) serves 3 nations and 6 island groups over an area larger than the continental United States, with 1 Sustainable Agriculture, Research, and Education (SARE) Coordinator.
 There are significant geographic barriers in promoting and coordinating SARE activities in the islands.
 Both the University of Guam (UOG) and COM SARE Coordinators are nearing retirement.

-There is a crucial need to build a network of trained Sustainable Agriculture professionals across these islands in the region, with a peer to peer communications network on island sustainable agriculture issues.
-In the trainings, a goal of increasing WSARE grant applications and educational materials usage on the islands can be addressed.
+There is a crucial need to build a network of trained Sustainable Agriculture professionals across these islands in the region, with a peer to peer communications network, on island sustainable agriculture issues.
+In the trainings, a goal of increasing WSARE grant applications and educational materials usage on the islands was addressed.

-This multi-institution, multi-state project between UOG and COM aims to recruit, train and support a network of agricultural professionals from seven islands to increase their expertise in sustainable agriculture.
-Participating islands include Guam, Pohnpei, Chuuk, Kosrae, Yap, Marshall Islands, and Palau.
-Project Co-investigators have identified associate coordinators for Guam and Pohnpei and have recruited island WSARE liaisons with assistance of Extension Directors from Chuuk, Kosrae, Yap, Palau, and Marshall Islands.
+This multi-institution, multi-state project between UOG and COM aimed to recruit, train and support a network of agricultural professionals from seven islands to increase their expertise in sustainable agriculture.
+Participating islands included Guam, Pohnpei, Chuuk, Kosrae, Yap, and Marshall Islands.
+Project Co-investigators identified associate coordinators for Guam and Pohnpei and recruited island WSARE liaisons with assistance of Extension Directors from Chuuk, Kosrae, Yap, and Marshall Islands.

-On-island tasks (conference calls, online training, ag professional survey) building up to to the selection of one or more representatives that will attend a one-week Sustainable Agriculture Liaison’s Conference on Guam.
-Key topics include; WSARE grants, sustainable agriculture principles and practices, UOG-SARE curriculum, and national online resources.
-Liaison post conference support will include seed money for on island demonstrations, monthly conference calls, a bi-monthly newsletter, and coaching in developing a WSARE grant for each island.
+On-island tasks were required (conference calls, online training, ag professional survey) building up to to the selection of one or more representatives that attended a one-week Sustainable Agriculture Liaison’s Conference on Guam.
+Key topics included; WSARE grants, sustainable agriculture principles and practices, UOG-SARE curriculum, and national online resources.
+Liaisons' post conference support included seed money for on island demonstrations, monthly conference calls, and coaching in developing a WSARE grant for each island.

-Objective 1: Recruit potential candidates from a pool of agricultural professionals from Guam, Pohnpei, Chuuk, Kosrae, Yap, Marshall Islands, and Palau to become WSARE liaisons.
+Objective 1: Recruit potential candidates from a pool of agricultural professionals from Guam, Pohnpei, Chuuk, Kosrae, Yap, Marshall Islands, and Palau to become Co-coordinator or WSARE liaisons.

-Upon initiation of the project, Land Grant staff and agricultural professionals were notified of the project.
+Upon initiation of the project, Land Grant staff and agricultural professionals across the region were notified of the project.
 Interested participants with approval from Extension Directors completed the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm.
 Course 3: Agricultural Ecosystem Management will also be utilized in the program trainings.
 From those completing the online course, one from each island was selected to conduct an island agricultural professional survey, similar to the island assessments conducted for the 2007 WSARE Sub-regional conference held on Guam, prior to attending the Guam Liaisons’ conference.
-The liaisons will be supported in these survey efforts through regular teleconferences.
+Unfortunately we were not able to recruit a partner from Palau.
+The liaisons were supported in these survey efforts through regular teleconferences.

 Objective 2: Train WSARE liaisons to increase their knowledge in sustainable agriculture and the WSARE program.

-When on-island tasks are completed leading by the island representatives, a one-week Sustainable Agriculture Coordinator’s Conference will be held on Guam (currently planned for September 2018).
-Key topics include; WSARE grants, sustainable agriculture principles/practices, and SARE curriculum developed by UOG.
-The UOG-SARE curriculum consists of many subjects such as farm planning, agroforestry and sloping land agriculture, permaculture, organic agriculture principals, soil and water conservation, plant propagation and small scale fruit and vegetable nurseries, irrigation and water management, chicken tractors, small-scale poultry production, mulching and sheet mulching, raised beds, container gardening, composting, fruit tree windbreaks, and others topics of participants interests.
-Liaisons will also be taken on field visits/farm tours of past and recently funded SARE grants?
+When on-island tasks were completed by the island representatives, a one-week Sustainable Agriculture Coordinator’s Conference was held on Guam, in September 2018.
+Key topics included; WSARE grants, sustainable agriculture principles/practices, and national SARE Continuing Education Program course (Modules 1 & 2), other SARE online resources, ATTRA resources, and SARE curriculum developed by UOG.
+The UOG-SARE curriculum consists of a range of New Farm subjects such as farm planning, agroforestry and sloping land agriculture, permaculture, organic agriculture principals, soil and water conservation, plant propagation and small scale fruit and vegetable nurseries, irrigation and water management, chicken tractors, small-scale poultry production, mulching and sheet mulching, raised beds, container gardening, composting, fruit tree windbreaks, and others topics of participants interests.
+Liaisons were also taken on field visits/farm tours of past and recently funded SARE grants.

 Objective 3: Build and operate a one-year peer-to-peer communications network of newly trained WSARE liaisons with a focus on island sustainable agriculture issues.

-Since February of 2018 weekly liaison conference calls are being held to coach the participants through these tasks, and a group Sustainable Agriculture newsletter will be started in August 2018 highlighting the islands’ program activities.
+Since February of 2018 weekly liaison conference calls were held to coach the participants through these tasks through September 2018 highlighting the islands’ program activities.
+Following the Guam training the Zoom was used to prepare the 2nd Enhanced Coordinators grant to meet the participants' request.

 Objective 4: Increase WSARE awareness, grant applications, and use of SARE resources in the Western Pacific.

-Upon returning to their islands, each liaison will meet with producers, conduct SARE grant promotion workshop, form a producer grant team to write a professional producer grant, and set up a sustainable agriculture demonstration.
-Following the conference $2,000 seed money subcontracts will be issued to WSARE liaisons to implement a WSARE demonstration site in their island.
-Upon completion and approval of the subcontract application, participants will receive an initial $1,000 for a demonstration implementation and the final $1,000 on providing photographic evidence of the demonstration in place.
-The WSARE demonstration will be utilized as a tool in WSARE outreach.
+Upon returning to their islands, each liaison met with agriculture professionals and producers in a WSARE grant promotion meeting.
+Several formed local grant teams to write a professional producer grant.
+All worked on establish a sustainable agriculture demonstrations during 2019.
+Following the WSARE PDP Conference in Guam $2,000 seed money subcontracts for each island ($12,000) was issued to COM FSM office for disbursement to the WSARE liaisons.
+This was to implement a WSARE demonstration site in their island.
+Upon completion and approval of the subcontract application, participants received an initial $1,000 for the demonstration implementation and the final $1,000 on completion of the site demonstration.
+COM FSM handled oversight of the demonstration projects.
+The WSARE demonstration is a site tool in WSARE outreach for the each island.

-Guam WSARE team lead the island liaisons and associate coordinators in weekly online learning circles where prior to each online meeting participants viewed/read/explored the assigned sections of the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm.
-Next will be sessions on conducting focus groups them the SARE National Continuing Education Course 3: Agricultural Ecosystem Management.
-In each session the on-line the group discusses the concepts and local examples and regional projects/examples were/are provided and examined.
-Common related issues and interest surrounding the topics were/are identified.
-Participants also completed supplemental assignments exploring relevant online information resources and identify related local issues.
+Guam WSARE team led the island liaisons and associate coordinators in weekly online learning circles where prior to each online meeting participants viewed/read/explored the assigned sections of the online SARE National Continuing Education Course 1, Sustainable Agriculture: Basic Principles and Concept Overview at: http://courses.sare.org/c1_1_1.htm.
+Then sessions were held on conducting focus groups using an extension publication from University of Florida Extension on conducting focus groups as the required reading.
+Then the SARE National Continuing Education Course 2: Strategic Farm/Ranch Business and Marketing.
+In each session the on-line group discussed the concepts and identified local examples and regional projects illustrating key topics.
+Common related issues and interests surrounding the topics were identified.
+Participants also completed supplemental assignments exploring relevant online information resources and identified related local issues.

-Current (July 2018) online session are covering: conducting focus groups and using focus groups in needs assessment; and writing WSARE grants to address identified needs.
-This will guide a process where each island team conducts two focus groups (one of the agriculture professional support community and one of local producers) to identify issues impacting the long term sustainability of agriculture on each island.
+In July 2018 online session covered: conducting focus groups and using focus groups in needs assessment; and writing WSARE grants to address identified needs.
+This was to guide a process where each island team conducted two focus groups (one of the agriculture professional support community and one of local producers) to identify issues impacting the long term sustainability of agriculture on each island.
+Funds were sent to each island to support materials and supplies for each focus group.

-Once the needs assessments are completed (planned completion time is August 2018) the liaisons will all gather in Guam for a one week training (planned September 2018) that will involve hands on workshops in various sustainable agriculture practices for our tropical island production systems (both subsistence and commercial), basic budgeting and hands on WSARE grant writing.
+Once the needs assessments were completed in August 2018 the liaisons gathered in Guam for a one week training in September 2018 that will involved hands on workshops in various sustainable agriculture practices for our tropical island production systems (both subsistence and commercial), basic budgeting and hands on WSARE grant writing.

-Following the training each participant will be provided funds to set up a teaching demonstration, for use in conducting similar workshops, on their island and support in submitting their WSARE grant.
+Following the training each participant prepared a plan to set up a teaching demonstration, for use in conducting similar workshops, on their island and support in submitting their WSARE grant.
+Funds for these projects were made available to COM FSM during the 2019 year.

 Education & Outreach Initiatives